-To rename a file, select "Rename" and type in the file name field.
-Press Enter to change the name, or hit Esc to cancel.
+Click File > Rename and type in the file name field.
+Press Enter to commit your change or Esc to cancel.

-Renaming a file changes its URL, affecting any links to it either on your site or externally.
-If dependency manager is active, however, all links to that file in OU Campus don't break.
+Renaming a file changes its URL, affecting links to it on your site or external.
+If dependency manager is active, links to the renamed file in OU Campus don't break.
 The "Confirm Rename" box shows how many files in your site link to the one you're renaming; these files are republished with their last published version once you confirm the rename.

 Renaming should not be used to change the extension of a file, as this can corrupt it.